Based in | Hushmail |

 Hushmail hands-on testing

-The original version of this review was conducted using the browser-based client and a free trial account.
+The original version of this review was conducted using the browser-based client and a free 14-day trial account.
 That free trial account made it easy to get a sense of whether Hushmail was for you, before signing up for one of the myriad paid plans they offer.

 Signing up for Hushmail